dustywhite7/Econ8320/SlidesCode/6 - Pandas.md

 # Generating Summary Statistics

-Using the `describe` funtion to create summary tables easily, and can even export them to csv for use in reports.
+Using the `describe` funtion will create summary tables easily, and Pandas can even export them to csv for use in reports (this is true of ANY data frame in general, too!).

 ```python
 data.describe()